iamkjn/AryaEarthUI/README.md

 └── ...                                   # Other project files (e.g., .gitignore, README.md)

-# Visual Representation of UI & ANimation
+# Visual Representation of UI & Animation

 Here are some screenshots of the app: